Resume

 How is a Canadian Resume Different From a US Resume?

-Canada and the US might be neighbors, but they have their differences.
+Canada and the US might be next-door neighbors, but they have their differences.
 Canada has Thanksgiving in October, the US in November.
 Tim Hortons reigns supreme in Canada, while Starbucks dominates in the US.
-Just like these cultural quirks, Canadian resumes have their own unique twists.
+Just like these cultural quirks, Canadian resumes have their own unique twists you’ll want to know before you hit “submit” on that job application.

 Here are the key differences between Canadian and US resumes: